-All graduate students are assigned mailboxes.
+All graduate students are assigned mailboxes outside the ECE Department Office, 2420 Engineering Hall.
 All students should check to see if their names are listed.
 Students should report missing names to the staff in 2420 Engineering Hall.
 The mailbox names are re-organized at approximately the third week of every semester.
 Students should check their boxes daily for university and department information.
 Personal mail should be sent to home addresses.
 Student mailboxes will be emptied of any remaining materials after each semester.